micro-artwork/xi2ds/README.md

 ### Indicate XC Battery(or Connection) Status

 Display XC's battery level(wireless only) or wired status.
 Additionally, The battery level is not detailed, it will be displayed as mid for most of time.
 If indicate low, need to charging or replacing.
-And if connect a controller, will not diaplay status immediately.
-After any buttons input, it will be displayed.
+And if connect a controller, may not diaplay status immediately.
+When any buttons are pressed at least once, it will be displayed.